 Combined, they make this senior research consultant one of the more informed experts on global consumption.
 Last week Nalwala, who works for ManSci Professional Services, presented an in-depth dive into what the world drinks.
 His presentation was one of several at the 7th Global Dubai Tea Forum, a biennial event attended by 450 tea professionals.

 Globally humans drink 1.5 trillion liters of non-alcohol beverages (excluding tap water), a number that will climb to 1.8 trillion liters by 2021, according to Nalwala.
-On average, healthy individuals drink between 1.5 liters (female) and 2 liters of liquids per day, of which 20 percent is from foods.
+On average, healthy individuals drink between 1.5 liters (female) and 2 liters of liquids per day, of which 20% is from foods.
 On average, people have 48 beverage occasions per week.
-Tea accounts for nearly 10 (9.6) of this share of throat, while coffee (3.9) and carbonated soda (4.6) are less by half.
-Juices globally account for a 3.5 share of throat and dairy 3.2 share.
-Bulk water has a 3.7 share and individually packaged water has a 1.3 share that is rising, according to Nanda Kishore Banda, Middle East Trade Marketing Manager for Coca-Cola.
+Tea accounts for nearly 10 (9.6) of these occasions, labeled “share of throat” a beverage industry term first coined by Coca-Cola.
+Coffee’s 3.9 occasions and carbonated soda’s 4.6 occasions are less by half that of tea.
+Juices globally account for a 3.5 share of throat and dairy a 3.2 share.
+Bulk water has a 3.7 share.
+Individually packaged water has a 1.3 share that is rising, according to Nanda Kishore Banda, Middle East Trade Marketing Manager for Coca-Cola.

-Tea volume “is seeing annual growth of 2.8 percent and is expected to be higher in the future.
-By 2021, there will be an additional 31 billion litres of tea drunk annually,” said Nalwala.
+Tea volume “is seeing annual growth of 2.8% and is expected to be higher in the future.
+By 2021, there will be an additional 31 billion liters of tea drunk annually,” said Nalwala.

 Global per capita consumption of prepared tea currently stands at 35.2 liters.
 It is one of the few beverage categories expected to grow through 2021.
 Per capita consumption of carbonated beverages, by comparison, is 30.6 liters and coffee is 21.1 liters.
 While coffee treads water, rising to 21.5 liters during that period, tea consumption per capita is expected to rise to 37.7 liters by 2021.